-One of the reasons for this lower uptake is that 0RTT is complex to implement securely, as it is vulnerable to (HTTP) replay and UDP amplification/reflection attacks [24, 39].
+One of the reasons for this lower uptake is that 0RTT is complex to implement securely, as it is vulnerable to (HTTP) replay and UDP amplification/reflection attacks [23, 43].
 This latter category is possible when the attacker spoofs their IP address and sends a (small) 0RTT request for a (large) resource to the server.
 If the server simply starts sending the (entire) resource to the spoofed victim IP, it could be used in a (D)DoS attack.
-To prevent this, a QUIC server MUST NOT send more than 3 times as much data as it has received from the client until the path is validated (confirming the IP was not spoofed).
-This validation can happen in 3 main ways (ZRs) (Figure 3):
+To prevent this, a QUIC server MUST NOT [23] send more than 3 times as much data as it has received from the client until the path is validated (confirming the IP was not spoofed).
+This validation happens in 3 main ways (ZRs) (Figure 3):

 ZR1 waits for a reply from the client to the early 0RTT server packets.
 This has the large downside that the 0RTT response will be rather small (just 5kB-7kB if the client sends its initial request in 1-2 packets).
-We feel this significantly reduces 0RTT's usefulness for typical web browsing use cases.
+We feel this significantly reduces 0RTT's usefulness for typical Web browsing use cases.

-ZR2 alleviates this by sending an Address Validation token in QUIC's NEW_TOKEN frame [24].
+ZR2 alleviates this by sending an Address Validation token in QUIC's NEW_TOKEN frame [23].
 This is sent encrypted by the server in the first connection and used by the client for the second, so the server can consider the path validated immediately.
-This allows it to ignore the 3X limit and send more data, typically up to its initial cwnd (10-40kB §3.4).
+This allows it to ignore the 3X limit and send more data, typically up to its initial cwnd (10-40kB, see §3.4), which is superior to ZR1 in most cases.

 ZR3 is mainly a legacy equivalent of ZR2 which securely encodes the client's IP address inside the TLS Session Ticket.

 ZR1 and ZR2 are both used in 6/13 stacks, but ZR3 only by Facebook, who have plans to migrate to the superior ZR2.
+Several ZR1 implementers also intend to switch to ZR2 in the future, initially opting for the suboptimal ZR1 mainly for its easier implementation.